publicocean0/bindep/README.md

  <li> defaults:you can set the default behavior for preprocessor (context passed),modules used,submodules used in the dependencies actived. </li>
     </ul>
 Bindep is used normaly by web developers and the default setting handles css,js,less as attachmnents.You can modify it or extend it for supporting other attachments-type,behaviours,target folder,...
 You can set your converter for example for sass files.
-it is born (original name was grunt-resourcesbinder) for my needs using a high modularity level in my projects.Bindep for working extends the bower json definition with other properties.Bottom you can see a example about the bower.json part containing new properties:
+it is born (original name was grunt-resourcesbinder) for my needs using a high modularity level in my projects.Bindep for working extends the bower json definition with other properties.Bottom you can see a example about the bower.json  containing new properties:
 ```js
 {
   "name":"example",